Configure

 4. Click the step icon to open that step’s configuration in the side pane.
 Applies to ASK, SEND, and SET.

-Reference Actions, Handoffs, Exits, and Variables
+Reference API tools, Handoffs, Exits, and Variables

-Actions and Handoffs
+API tools and Handoffs

 Playbooks: Actions and Handoffs